 We sell our products through a variety of channels, including direct sales, OEMs, resellers, distributors and system integrators.
-Our sales and marketing staff, including services and supporting functions, includes approximately 648 employees in many countries worldwide, who work together with local agents, distributors and OEMs to expand our business.
+Our sales and marketing staff, including services and supporting functions, includes approximately 628 employees in many countries worldwide, who work together with local agents, distributors and OEMs to expand our business.

-We are a supplier to various key OEMs which together accounted for approximately 5% of our revenues in 2021.
-System integrators, distributors and resellers accounted for approximately 18% of our revenues for 2021.
-We are focusing our efforts on direct sales, which accounted for approximately 77% of our revenues for 2021.
+We are a supplier to various key OEMs which together accounted for approximately 5% of our revenues in 2022.
+System integrators, distributors and resellers accounted for approximately 16% of our revenues for 2022.
+We are focusing our efforts on direct sales, which accounted for approximately 79% of our revenues for 2022.
 We also plan to develop additional strategic relationships with equipment vendors, global and local system integrators, distributors, resellers, networking companies and other industry suppliers with the goal of gaining greater access to our target markets.

-Marketing plays an important role in promoting Ceragon's products, solutions and services, and ultimately establishing its leadership and differentiation in the market.
+Marketing plays an important role in promoting Ceragon's products, solutions and services in creating lead generation to new and existing customers, and ultimately establishing its leadership and differentiation in the market.
 Ceragon's key marketing activities include the following: